vstconsulting/polemarch/doc/restapi.rst

         ]

    :>json array permissions: list of actual object permissions after operation.
-    Every permission is same object as in request, so you can look request fields explanation for details.
+    Every permission is the same object as in request, so you can look request fields explanation for details.

 .. http:put:: /api/v1/{object_kind}/{id}/permissions/

-   Replace permissions to object with provided.
+   Replaces permissions to object with provided.

    :arg object_kind: |perm_kind_def|
    :arg id: Id of object.